DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Approach

 \subsection{Information Verification}

-To automate fact verification in expert reports, we must overcome the limitations of existing systems that focus solely on explicit citations.
-In reality, many sentences implicitly inherit preceding evidence or construct new claims through contextual connections.
-Excluding these implicit claims from verification makes the reliability assessment of the entire document incomplete.
-Our Information Verification Module proposes an architecture that extends the verification scope to the entire document by tracking sentence-level logical flows.
+To evaluate the external-information dimensions (Information Integrity and Information Sufficiency) in a reproducible way, we verify claims against evidence across the entire report and summarize the results as quantitative metrics, rather than relying on free-form LLM scoring.
+Specifically, our module (i) extracts atomic claims and links each verifiable claim to the sources it should be checked against (including uncited claims via implicit-citation recovery), and (ii) verifies whether the linked evidence supports each claim and aggregates the outcomes into Integrity and Sufficiency metrics.
+An overview of the information-verification pipeline is presented in Figure~\ref{fig:information_verification_overview}, and implementation details and metrics are presented in Appendix~\ref{app:fact-llm}.

+\paragraph{Claim Types and Verification Scope} Existing citation checkers typically verify only explicitly cited sentences, excluding claims without citation markers from verification.
+However, because reports do not repeat citations for every claim, relying solely on citation markers may miss claims that are still verifiable against external sources.
+For example, a claim may rely on a source cited earlier in the report, in which case its supporting evidence can be recovered from context even without an inline citation marker.
+To address this issue, we classify extracted claims into six types (A--F) and apply external-evidence verification only to the verifiable types (A--C): (A) inline-cited claims; (B/C) uncited claims whose support is available elsewhere in the report; and (D--F) structural, internal, or otherwise non-verifiable claims.
+Table~\ref{tab:claim_types} provides definitions and annotation guidance for each type, and Figure~\ref{fig:prompt-classification-full} shows the full classification prompt.

-\paragraph{Implicit Claim \& Back-Tracking} This module analyzes contextual correlations to convert even uncited sentences into verifiable units.
-Specifically, when sentence $s_i$ implicitly cites the content of a previous sentence or paragraph, we use a \textbf{Back-Tracking} mechanism to trace the reference source.
-To this end, the LLM identifies the set of preceding sentences $R(s_i)$ that $s_i$ depends on, and the valid citation set $\mathcal{V}(s_i)$ used for actual verification is defined as follows:
+\paragraph{Implicit Claim Back-Tracking} A key challenge is that expert reports often contain implicit claims whose supporting citations appear in earlier sentences (or even earlier sections), so the claim itself has no explicit marker.
+To verify such claims, we introduce a semantic Back-Tracking mechanism that recovers the citation set needed for verification.
+For a sentence $s_i$, the LLM identifies the set of preceding sentences $R(s_i)$ that $s_i$ semantically depends on, and defines the candidate citation set used for verification as:

-where $\mathcal{C}(s_i)$ is the explicit citation of $s_i$.
-This structure allows verification by inheriting citations from referenced preceding sentences even if the sentence itself has no citation ($\mathcal{C}(s_i)=\emptyset$).
-This is a key element that substantially expands the verification scope in policy and research reports containing many implicit claims.

-\paragraph{Batch Processing for Claim Extraction} When processing long documents as a single input, LLMs suffer from the \textit{Lost-in-the-Middle} problem, which leads to the omission of important claims~\cite{liu2023lostmiddlelanguagemodels}.
-To address this, we apply a \textbf{Batch Extraction} strategy that maintains the context of the entire document $D$ while parallel-processing only the target sentences divided into small batches $B_j$: